tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 ## The audience

 The first component is the **audience**.
 Who are you trying to reach with this campaign?
 That should be clearly defined.
 Even if you're planning to use mass media, you still need to define who it's for.
-Mass media reaches a lot of people, but you want it to resonate with a specific group.
+Mass media reaches a lot of people, but you want it to resonate with a specific segment.

 At the same time, segmentation is not as straighforward as it seems.
 This is because there's usually a lot of overlap between groups.
 For example 'wine drinkers' and 'beer drinkers' may sound like twho separate groups, but in reality, there's a lot of overlap: people who drink both wine and beer.
 And vice versa, the group of 'beer drinkers' is not a homogeneous group, but consists of people with many different opinions and preferences.